 Hyaluronic acid is one of the most popular active ingredients in cosmetic formulations.
-It is found in numerous skincare products, particularly for its outstanding hydrating properties.
-However, hyaluronic acid also offers several benefits for hair and scalp care.
-In this article, discover all the haircare advantages of hyaluronic acid.
+It appears in numerous skincare products, primarily because of its exceptional moisturizing properties.
+However, hyaluronic acid also provides several benefits for both hair and scalp care.
+In this article, explore all the hair-care advantages of hyaluronic acid.

 - Carnet